 Fit is a priority when you want to look more slender.
 Squeezing into a smaller size of jeans isn’t the answer.
 Getting a size that skims your body without pulling at the hips or causing muffin-top will present a more slender looking frame.
 Highwaist pants will always help you to look taller and more slender.

 I’m wearing the same top, jeans, and boots with a different jacket in the same faux suede.
 Note how the lighter pastel color and sleeves that are too long make me appear heavier, shorter, and older.
-Lilac is not one of my flattering colors, and the boxy style of the jacket is also not the best choice for my shape.
+Lilac is not one of my flattering colors, and the boxy style is also not the best choice for my shape.
 These photos were all taken on the same day.

 Consider where your tops end on your body.
 If they stop at the widest part, that’s where the eye goes.
 Those that conclude at more narrow points will always be more flattering.
 Longer tops don’t always have the desired effect.
 Some hug under the tummy and draw more attention to that area.
 Look for tops that flow across the body without drawing attention to the parts we don’t want to feature.